Skip to main content

 This topic describes how to create an production web service, which is a web service in a production.
 When you do this, you are providing a SOAP-enabled interface to the production.

-For settings not listed in this book, see Settings in All Productions.
+For settings not discussed here, see Settings in All Productions.

 For an alternative approach, see Using the SOAP Inbound Adapter.